 from the sun can cause both premature aging and skin cancer in the long term,

 and a painful burn the next day.
 Even those with darker skin should

-sunscreen with a minimum sun protection factor (SPF) of 15, according to
+sunscreen with a minimum sun protection factor (SPF).

 long-sleeved, light-colored shirts and long pants tucked into socks or boots to